Zorica Mršević: Career

 After graduating from the University of Belgrade School of Law in 1977, she earned an LLM degree in 1983, followed by a PhD degree in Law in 1986 from the University of Belgrade.

-In 1978 and 1979 Mrsevic was professor at the Second Belgrade's High School of Economics, Belgrade, Serbia, teaching courses Constitutional Law and Economy Law.
+In 1978 and 1979 Mrsevic was a professor at the Second Belgrade's High School of Economics, Belgrade, Serbia, teaching courses Constitutional Law and Economy Law.
 In 1979 she joined the Institute for Criminological and Sociological Research Belgrade, Serbia, progressing from assistant to higher researcher - managing the Institute's projects, participating in the Institute's managerial bodies.

-In 1992 Mrsevic joined Centre for Women's Studies, Alternative studies of the University of Belgrade, School of Law, as a visiting professor in Course in Feminist Legal Theory.
+In 1992 Mrsevic joined the Centre for Women's Studies, Alternative studies of the University of Belgrade, School of Law, as a visiting professor in Course in Feminist Legal Theory.
 In 1996 she was a visiting professor at the Law School, State University of Iowa, Iowa City, United States, teaching Comparative Feminist Legal Theory.

 In 1999 Zorica Mrsevic was appointed as a senior research fellow at the Institute of Social Science, Belgrade, Serbia.
 In 2000, she was a regional project manager at Oxfam GB, Belgrade, Serbia, working as Regional Women’s Program Officer and managing regional and national women's projects.

 In 2001-2008 she was a gender advisor in OSCE Mission to Belgrade, managing multiple projects: